ziyousong/EyesControllTV/README.md

 # EyesControllTV
-Switching to a channel by your eyes
+This repository contains a .NET library and a Arduino library that can be used to switching to a channel by eyes.